 Pilot: As a result of the pandemic and subsequent national and local lockdowns in Bradford, the recruitment of schools and citizen scientists has been unavoidably delayed.
-The intervention (BCAP) has also been impacted and implementation work is now due to begin in January 2021 and become operational in January 2022.
+The intervention (BCAP) has also been substantially delayed.
 Although we have recruited all 12 schools, due to repeated school closures and strict Covid-19 compliance procedures in schools, we have been unable to visit all the schools for child participant (N=240) recruitment and have only managed to recruit child participants at one school.
-We have therefore decided to utilise this time to conduct pilot citizen science work.
+We have therefore decided to utilise the summer term (Feb-June 2021) to conduct pilot citizen science work.
 This will allow us to test the useability of the sensors and any issues that may arise from the uploading of data and data management.
 Recruitment of child participants will commence when schools re-open to pupils and allow access to visitors.
-Currently we are anticipating this to be in the second half of the winter term (Feb 2021).